-Signposting for visitors to Eynsham, May 2010.
+A review of signposting for visitors to Eynsham, May 2010.
 NOTE: the views expressed here are not necessarily endorsed by Eynsham Parish Council.
-Please use the Contact form to send in your thoughts.

 Eynsham lies just south of the A40, midway between Witney and Oxford and a short hop from an historic Toll Bridge (variously claimed by the parishes of Swinford and Eynsham).
 It acts as a service centre for the neighbouring villages of Cassington, Freeland, Hanborough, Standlake and Stanton Harcourt (a combined population of 7,047), partly because it has the nearest secondary school, Catholic church and chemist (and the nearest medical centre for all but Hanborough), but also because local businesses have grown in response and an excellent bus service comes here on the way to Oxford or Witney.